mskepasts/Documentation/README.md

       (If unsure of which version go to _Start button > Settings > System > About_)<br/> <br/>
        &nbsp; &nbsp; <img src="screenGIFs/windows%20version.gif" width="40%"><br/>

-2. Open the Anaconda3 installer using default settings <br/>
+2. Open the Anaconda3 installer using default settings
-    1. Install for: Just Me <br/>
+    1. Install for: Just Me
-    2. Destination Folder: this can be wherever <br/>
+    2. Destination Folder: this can be wherever
-    3. Advance options: none <br/>
+    3. Advance options: none
-    4. Last page you may want to uncheck both boxes unless you want those pages to open in your browser <br/>
+    4. Last page you may want to uncheck both boxes unless you want those pages to open in your browser

 # **Part 2: Use Anaconda prompt to download compas &amp; compas\_fab:**

 _In this part you will use the command prompt (terminal if on mac) to install compas and compas\_fab (frameworks that will help you visualize the robots in rhino using grasshopper and python).
 You can read more about COMPAS and COMPAS\_FAB here:_ [_Compas\_fab_](https://gramaziokohler.github.io/compas_fab/latest/overview.html)_,_ [_Compas_](https://compas.dev/compas/index.html)_.
 For this installation we will be using a command prompt specific to anaconda (the program we installed in the previous step).
 It may look intimidating at first.
 However, once you understand how to use the command prompt/terminal, it can be a very useful tool.
 If you want to read more about why developers use the command prompt/terminal check_ _[this article](https://www.digitalcitizen.life/what-is-cmd)._

 1. Open the anaconda prompt as an administrator <br/>
-  a.
-Windows: type anaconda prompt in the windows search bar  <br/>
+    1. Windows: type anaconda prompt in the windows search bar  <br/>
      &nbsp; &nbsp; &nbsp; &nbsp;<img src="screenshots/commandPrompt.png" width="40%"> <br/>
-  b.
-Mac: Open Launchpad, then click the terminal icon. <br/>
+    2. Mac: Open Launchpad, then click the terminal icon. <br/>
      &nbsp; &nbsp; &nbsp; &nbsp;<img src="screenshots/terminal.png" width="40%"> <br/>
 2. Now we will use the prompt to install compas and compas\_fab.
 In the anaconda prompt/terminal type in each of these lines found below (hitting enter after each line).
 You can optionally copy and paste **all** of the lines.
 Either use (_crtl v / cmd v_) depending on your computer.
 If that does not work try right clicking.